r57zone/Home-Search/README.md

 Simple local search engine for files.
 Search is based on the names of the folders and files, taking into account the various factors for ranking certain files.
 ## Setup
 To create a database, right-click, on the icon, in the notification area (tray) and go to the "Databases" -> "New".
 Select the desired folders, exclude unnecessary, select the desired formats and save the database (no spaces), to the folder with the program.
+<br><br>
+By default, the access to the search is open only for the address 127.0.0.1.
+You can change the address list in the "Allow.txt" file.
+In order to open access to all addresses, you must add "ALL" to the file.
 ## Filters
 For a better search, you can apply filters.
 <br>